josehelps/cert-change-watcher/README.md

 # cert-change-watcher
-Sends a slack alert when it sees changes in your certificates.
+Sends a slack alert when it sees changes in your certificates and save the change locally.

 * new or removed domains
 * changes in issuers